vinhqngo5/BenchEverything/scripts/ui/DESIGN.md

 **Purpose**: Configure and execute benchmark runs.

 **Controls**:
+- Path to config: Path selector (default: benchmark_config.json).
+When path to config is reloaded, auto reload the Experiment and Compiler selection.
 - Experiment Selection: Checklist populated from config with "Select All/None" buttons
 - Compiler Selection: Checklist with "Select All/None" buttons
 - Build Flags: Dropdown with common options + text input for custom flags
 - Options:
   - Force re-run: Checkbox
   - Incremental build: Checkbox
-  - Path to custom config: Path selector
 - Additional Options (collapsible):
   - Extra flags for `run_benchmarks.py`